-Once the dissertation research is completed to the satisfaction of the student's dissertation committee, the student must prepare a written dissertation describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
+Once the dissertation research is completed to the satisfaction of the student's committee, the student must prepare a written dissertation describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
 Successful dissertation research must constitute a significant, original contribution to scientific knowledge as judged by the dissertation committee.
-To earn the dual degree, the student must publish at least one scientific paper in a peer-reviewed scientific journal as first author covering an aspect of his or her dissertation research.
 Once the dissertation has reached its final stages, the student must, with the approval of the committee, schedule a public presentation and defense of the work.
-The student's committee usually requires final adjustments to the written dissertation after a successful oral defense.
-Once the dissertation has been successfully defended and the final modifications accepted by the committee, paper and electronic copies of the final document as well as documentation of the published article must be submitted to the graduate office to complete the requirements for the MSCR/PhD dual degree.
+The student's committee will determine whether the student has successfully defended the dissertation.
+The committee often requires final adjustments to the written dissertation after a successful oral defense.
+Once the dissertation has been successfully defended and the final modifications accepted by the committee, copies of the final document must be submitted to the graduate office to complete the requirements for the dual degree.